-AWS Data Analytics Specialty is a complex and difficult certification; expensive (300 euros), which requires a very important investment of time – even having experience in analytics and AWS.
+AWS Data Analytics Specialty is a complex and difficult certification; expensive (300 euros), which requires a significant investment of time – even having experience in analytics and AWS.
 Therefore, it is not a decision that can be taken lightly.

-For those interested in the analytics field or who have professional experience in it, and who want to make the leap to the cloud, my recommendation is to first obtain an AWS Architect-type certification – preferably PRO – and optionally the Security specialty or equivalent knowledge , at least in the services that I have mentioned in previous points.
+For those interested in the analytics field or who have professional experience in it, and who want to make the leap to the cloud, my recommendation is to first obtain an AWS Architect-type certification – preferably PRO – and optionally the Security speciality or equivalent knowledge, at least in the services that I have mentioned in previous points.

 For those who already have AWS certifications, but no professional experience in the specific field, it may be a good way to start, but it will not be an easy or short path.
-I recommend doing labs or pet projects, in order to get some experience necessary to pass the exam.
+I recommend doing labs or pet projects to get some experience necessary to pass the exam.

 So is it worth it?
 Absolutely, but not as a first certification.
 Especially aimed at people with advanced knowledge of AWS architecture who want to delve deeper into the analytics – cloud field.